abilandz/PH8124/Lecture_6/Lecture_6.md

 Var=abcde12345
 echo ${Var//[b-e]/TEST} # prints 'aTESTTESTTESTTEST12345'
 ```
-The pattern '[b-e]' matches all single characters in the specified range within ```[ ... ]``` (in the above example, 'b', 'c', 'd' and 'e', i.e. all characters in the range 'b-4', were all replaced with 'TEST').
+The pattern '[b-e]' matches all single characters in the specified range within ```[ ... ]``` (in the above example, 'b', 'c', 'd' and 'e', i.e. all characters in the range 'b-e' were all replaced with the new pattern 'TEST').

-The real power of wildcards come into play when the above functionalities are being combined:
+The real power of wildcards is manifested when they are combined:
 ```bash
 Var=a1b2c3d4e5
 echo ${Var//[b-d]?/TEST} # prints 'a1TESTTESTTESTe5'
 ```
-The pattern '[b-d]?' matches all single characters in the specified range 'b-d' followed up by exactly one other character (in the above example, 'b2', 'c3' and 'd4', were all replaced with 'TEST').
+The pattern '[b-d]?' matches all single characters in the specified range 'b-d' followed up by exactly one other character (in the above example, 'b2', 'c3' and 'd4' were all replaced with 'TEST').
 ```bash
 Var=acebfd11g
 echo ${Var^^[c-f]} # prints 'aCEbFD11g'
 ```
-The pattern '^^[c-f]' will capitalize all single characters, but only in the specified range 'c-f', therefore 'c', 'd', 'e' and 'f' in the above example.
+The pattern '^^[c-f]' will capitalize all single characters, but only in the specified range 'c-f', therefore only 'c', 'd', 'e' and 'f' in the above example get capitalized.